Board of Directors

 Nicole Forrest is a placemaker dedicated to the creation of beloved, enduring, and adaptable communities.
 Through her real estate investment and development company, White Forrest, she specializes in research and innovation, complex deal structures, public-private ventures, and strategic partnerships.
 Bringing new ideas to the built environment for the last twenty years, she has led both commercial and residential projects ranging from very affordable to ultraluxury.
 Her work spans both coasts including Washington DC, New York City, Boston, and Southern California.
 She frequently contributes her expertise to nonprofit and civic boards in the fields of urban planning, museum expansion, and architecture.
 She maintains a fierce commitment to sustainability, livability, and beauty.
 Nicole holds a degree in political economy from Princeton University and an MBA from Harvard University.

-Jackie Li is a first-year MBA student at Harvard Business School.
-Prior to beginning her MBA, Jackie was at Indigo Ag, an agriculture technology company based in Boston.
+Jackie Li is a tech and startup operator with experience launching and scaling new businesses.
+She studied at Harvard Business School and prior to beginning her MBA, Jackie was at Indigo Ag, an agriculture technology company based in Boston.
 At Indigo, Jackie helped launch Indigo Transport, a technology-enabled agriculture transportation platform carriers to growers across the U.S. She also worked on Indigo’s partnership with Anheuser-Busch to deliver sustainably-grown rice, which resulted in over two billion gallons of water savings, decreased nitrogen application of 250,000 pounds, and a 26.6% reduction in methane emissions.
-In her role as an MBA intern at Honoré, Jackie will be helping with business planning.

 Doug Lipton